AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

     * Workaround 1

-    1. Specify a pattern for Exclude File Pattern, such as temp&#42;.ps.
+      1. Specify a pattern for Exclude File Pattern, such as temp&ast;.ps.

-      2. Copy files that begin with temp (for example, temp1.ps) to the watched folder.
+      1. Copy files that begin with temp (for example, temp1.ps) to the watched folder.

-      3. After the file has been completely copied to the watched folder, rename the file to correspond with the pattern specified for Include File Pattern.
+      1. After the file has been completely copied to the watched folder, rename the file to correspond with the pattern specified for Include File Pattern.
 Watched Folder then moves the completed file to stage.

     * Workaround 2

       If you know the maximum length of time it will take to copy your files to a watched folder, specify the time in seconds for Wait Time.
 Watched Folder then waits the specified length of time before moving the file to stage.